up42/up42-py/docs/reference/job-reference.md

 ## Job object

-The Job object is the result of running a workflow.
+The Job class is the result of running a workflow.
 It lets you download, visualize and manipulate the results of the job, and keep track of the status or cancel a job while still running.